 Put The Children First

-Child custody is for your children’s welfare, not yours.
+One of the most important tips is that child custody is for your children’s welfare, not yours.
 It’s wise to keep them out of proceedings as much as possible: during a stressful time, letting kids be kids—and not having them feel caught in the middle between you and your spouse—will help them adjust to this new way of life.

 Whatever type of custody or visitation you’re awarded, the most important thing you can do is meet your commitments.
 Be on time for scheduled visits, events, and to drop kids off at daycare or school.
 The most valuable gift you can give children during a divorce is your attention and time.